ibm-public-cos/crs-docs/pages/api-reference/api-reference.md

 #### Retrieve the access control list for a bucket

 A `GET` issued to a bucket with the proper parameters retrieves the ACL for a bucket.
+This operation does not make use of operation specific headers, additional query parameters, or payload elements.

 ##### Syntax